 Sometimes you find out about new technology the old fashioned way.
 My girlfriend, Miriam, and her husband, Tom, own a boat.
 They spent every weekend that they were home on the boat.
 Tom was on the internet all the time and decided that he wanted the internet on the boat.
 With TracNet he wouldn’t have to be hooked up to the dock, he could be floating around, typing away.

 Internet and television have crept into our everyday lives.
 We carry cellphones that can access our email and play our favorite television shows.
-Our cars have DVDs in the back seats to keep our kids entertained on the long trip to Grandmas house.
+Our cars have DVDs in the back seats to keep our kids entertained on a long trip to Grandma’s house.
 TracVision and TracNet have taken mobility and accessibility a step further.

 The more things change, the more they stay the same.